 Carey followed the pro careers of Whitey Herzog and his Mets teammates.
 He later did meticulous research on the statistics of top major-league baseball pitchers.
 In 2004, he compiled his findings into a book: "Establishing Credentials for Pitcher Selection to the Hall of Fame."

-Using that data -- an early form of analytics -- he lobbied many Hall of Fame voters with letters and emails in support of Bert Blyleven.
-The former Twins staff ace never reached a World Series and had an unspectacular 287-250 overall record, but had rare strikeout (3,701) and shutout (60) totals.
-Blyleven eventually got enough votes and was enshrined in Cooperstown in 2011.
+Using that data -- an early form of analytics -- he lobbied Hall of Fame voters with letters and emails in support of Bert Blyleven.
+The former Twins staff ace never reached a World Series and had an unspectacular 287-250 overall record, but had rare totals for strikeouts (3,701) and shutouts (60).
+Blyleven eventually got enough votes and in 2011 was enshrined in Cooperstown.